Secret Paris: 31 Off the Beaten Path Spots + Exciting Hidden Gems

 This small house museum is tucked away in a quiet corner that feels more like a village than the center of Paris–and yet, it’s located in the 9th at the base of the hill that Montmartre rests on top of.

-Dedicated to all things romantic, the museum hosts a small collection of art, much of it relating to George Sand, and a picturesque garden where you can sip a cup of tea.
+Dedicated to all things romantic, the Museum of Romantic Life hosts a small collection of art, much of it relating to George Sand, and a picturesque garden where you can sip a cup of tea.

 The permanent collection at the museum is free to visit, and it’s the perfect place to catch your breath and rest for a moment while also enjoying one of the most peaceful hidden gems in Paris.